 Zuko allows you to track online journeys that take place across multiple steps.
-How you configure and set that up in Zuko is largely up to you, but below you can find a guide to how Zuko users typically set things up.
+How you configure and set that up in Zuko is largely up to you, but there are two main ways you can do it:

 Step 1 - Delivery details - https://example.com/checkout/delivery

 Order Confirmation - https://example.com/checkout/orderconfirmation

 For this kind of multi-step journey, you would set each step up as a new form in Zuko, like this:

 Each time you complete the setup process for each step in your journey, you’ll generate a pair of codes, each containing a unique slug: